MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 This tutorial introduces several high-performance analytics features of **RevoScaleR** using data stored on your Hadoop cluster and these tasks:

-1. Start Microsoft R Server.
+1. Start Machine Learning Server.
 2. Create a compute context for Hadoop.
 3. Copy a data set into the Hadoop Distributed File System.
 4. Create a data source.